bazel-xcode/PodToBUILD/README.md

 repository, and read a .podspec file.
 This requires having CocoaPods installed on build nodes.
 If a JSON podspec is provided here, then it is not required to run CocoaPods.

-`owner`: the owner of this dependency #TODO:OSS remove owner

 `strip_prefix`: a directory prefix to strip from the extracted files.
 Many archives contain a top-level directory that contains all of the useful files in